sebranchett/old-TUDlife/_posts/2019-05-21-Research-Data-Storage-Survey.markdown

 You can read all about the Data Champions meeting, and find my presentation, in this [blog post](https://openworking.wordpress.com/2019/07/03/the-second-tu-delft-data-champions-meeting/) by Esther Plomp, Maria Cruz, Marta Teperek, Santosh Ilamparuthi and Yasemin Turkyilmaz-van der Velden.

+The results are also publically available on [GitHub](https://github.com/sebranchett/2019-Survey-Data-Storage-Requirements).

 # About the Author
 Susan Branchett is Expert Research Data Innovation in the ICT-Innovation department of the TU Delft.
 She has a Ph.D. in physics and many years’ experience in software development and IT.
 Find her at